Embedding videos, images, and forms

 User data not passing to embedded forms?

-When embedding forms using iframes, URL parameters formatted with # (hash) are processed only on the client side and won’t be passed to the embedded content.
-This can result in user attributes (such as email, name, or user ID) not reaching the embedded form, leading to empty or missing response fields.
+When embedding forms using iframes, URL parameters formatted with#(hash) are processed only on the client side and won’t be passed to the embedded content.
+This can prevent user attributes (such as email, name, or user ID) from reaching the embedded form, resulting in empty or missing response fields.

 To ensure user attributes are properly passed to embedded forms, use ? (question mark_ for URL parameters instead of #.
 Parameters formatted with ? are processed server-side and will successfully pass through to the embedded content, allowing all user data to be captured correctly.